 Difference between Vegan and Cruelty Free

-I personally used to think that they both meant the same thing, and I’m sure you did too or maybe even still think that.
-The two terms are used interchangeably but both have two separate meanings.
-Vegan is defined as “it does not contain any animal products” and cruelty free is defined as “not tested on animals” but cruelty free products can contain animal based ingredients such as Beeswax, Honey, Milk and Carmine – these ingredients are of course not vegan, so can only be stated as cruelty free.
+I personally used to think that they both meant the same thing.
+I’m sure you did too or maybe even still think that.
+The two terms are used interchangeably but both have separate meanings.
+Vegan is defined as “it does not contain any animal products”.
+Cruelty free is defined as “not tested on animals”.
+Cruelty free products can contain animal based ingredients such as Beeswax, Milk and Carmine; these ingredients are of course not vegan, so can only be stated as cruelty free.

-Logos can help you figure out which brands are certified as cruelty free and/ or vegan, these logos will be marked on the packaging or on the companies websites for you to see, however if you cannot see any logos always contact the company before purchasing anything.
-I am sure they are happy to tell you which items they sell are suitable for your lifestyle and which ones you should stay away from, if they don’t help you then it is best to just avoid the brand and look else where- there are so many cruelty free options out there now, honestly it isn’t as difficult as you may think.
+Logos can help you figure out which brands are certified as cruelty free and/ or vegan.
+These logos will be marked on the packaging or on the companies websites for you to see, however if you cannot see any logos always contact the company before purchasing.
+I’m sure they are happy to tell you which items they sell are suitable for your lifestyle.
+If they don’t help you then it is best to just avoid the brand and look else where.
+There are so many cruelty free options out there now, honestly it isn’t as difficult as you may think.

 Make up Products I Use

 My make up collection is pretty small in comparison to some other bloggers.
 But that’s just because I don’t use a lot of it & what I own does what I want it to do.